 The Parting Glass - History of the Song

-The tune itself is not an original for “The Parting Glass”, as it happens so often on traditional music – it was apparently originally simply called "The Peacock", and featured (without any lyrics) in a collection of tunes compiled by James Aird and published in 1782.
-The same tune was also noted to be in use with the lyrics of "Sweet Cootehill Town", a song of farewell by an emigrant to the County Cavan market town.
-In the USA, the same melody again was used as a church hymn for some time, and is apparently still popular in the Sacred Harp tradition.
+The tune that is now associated with the song was not a melody that was written specifically for “The Parting Glass.”
+As so often happens in traditional music, it seems that the tune was reused and was originally simply called "The Peacock."
+It was first featured (without any lyrics) in a collection of songs compiled by James Aird and published in 1782.
+The same tune was also used with the lyrics of "Sweet Cootehill Town", a farewell song by an emigrant who left his hometown in County Cavan.
+In the United States, the same melody was used as a church hymn for some time and is apparently still popular in the Sacred Harp tradition.

-Today, however, it is widely regarded as "Irish", mainly because so many Irish artists released recordings, I guess.
+Today, however, it is widely regarded as "Irish," mainly because so many Irish artists released recordings of the folk song.

 O, all the money e'er I had,

 I spent it in good company.